mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/2_LUIS.md

 ![Publish LUIS App](./resources/assets/PublishLuisApp.png)

 Publishing creates an endpoint to call the LUIS model.
-The URL will be displayed.
+The URL will be displayed, which will be explained in a later lab.

 Click on "Train & Test" in the left sidebar.
 Check the "Enable published model" box to have the calls go through the published endpoint rather than call the model directly.
 Try typing a few utterances and see the intents returned.
 >Unfortunately, there is a bug open with "Enable published model", and it only works in Chrome.